Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single crystals: Results and discussion

-The ultralow thermal conductivity and strong bonding of the RP phases give rise to ultrahigh elastic modulus/thermal conductivity ratio (\textit{E}/$\kappa$).
-In Figure 4, we compare the \textit{E}/$\kappa$ of BaZrS$_{3}$ and its RP derivatives with a wide range of crystals.
+In Figure 4, we compare the \textit{E}/$\kappa$ of BaZrS$_{3}$ and its RP derivatives with a wide range of single crystals.
 The materials shown here range from soft, insulating crystals (e.g., Co$_6$S$_8$) to stiff, conductive crystals (e.g., diamond).
-The elastic moduli of BaZrS$_{3}$ and RP phases are significantly higher than those of other ultralow-thermal-conductivity crystals (e.g., superatoms, metal halide perovskites, and layered perovskites) and are surpassed only by oxides and some semiconductors.
+The elastic moduli of BaZrS$_{3}$ and RP phases are significantly higher than those of other ultralow-thermal-conductivity single crystals (e.g., superatoms, metal halide perovskites, and layered perovskites) and are surpassed only by oxides and some semiconductors.
 Despite such strong bonding, the RP phases possess an ultralow thermal conductivity.
-As a result, the \textit{E}/$\kappa$ ratio of the Ba$_{3}$Zr$_{2}$S$_{7}$ crystal is the highest reported to date, much higher than the closest oxide competitor Dy$_3$NbO$_7$.
-Additionally, the \textit{E}/$\kappa$ ratio of the RP phase is $\sim$5 times higher than that of BaZrS$_{3}$.
+As a result, the \textit{E}/$\kappa$ ratio of the Ba$_{3}$Zr$_{2}$S$_{7}$ single crystal is the highest reported to date.
+Though some polycrystalline materials have larger \textit{E}/$\kappa$ ratios,\cite{yang2019diffused,guo2022high} the record \textit{E}/$\kappa$ ratio shown in Figure 4 among single-crystalline solids is very significant in its own right as not only it eliminates any extrinsic spurious influences in \textit{E}/$\kappa$ values, but also allows us to study the fundamental mechanisms behind the “mechanically stiff phonon glass” paradigm.
+Additionally, the \textit{E}/$\kappa$ ratio of the RP phase is $\sim$3 times higher than that of BaZrS$_{3}$.
 Such \textit{E}/$\kappa$ difference between two phases of the same material is unprecedented in literature.

+As shown in Figure 4, oxides generally possess a high elastic modulus.
+By replacing oxygen with sulfur, we reduced thermal conductivity significantly with moderate reduction in the elastic modulus.
+Introduction of strongly bonded periodic interfaces can further reduce the thermal conductivity without sacrificing stiffness proportionately.
+The sulfides studied here sit in an ideal regime of relatively high elastic modulus and low thermal conductivity thereby opening a paradigm for finding high \textit{E}/$\kappa$ ratio materials.
+For example, RP phases of BaHfS$_{3}$ are also likely to exhibit a high \textit{E}/$\kappa$ ratio.
+Moreover, the study of chalcogenide perovskites has gained momentum only recently.
+We anticipate the discovery and synthesis of a broad range of layered phases such as Aurivillius phases, Dion Jacobson phases in the near future.\cite{kendall1996recent,benedek2014origin} These layered materials will present additional opportunities to test and further the paradigm of “mechanically stiff phonon glass”.